eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 <div align=center> <img src="src/figs/2.2-1.png"></div>

 The cyclone-based application executable (e.g `HelloworldPublisher`) will be built with the Cmake `target_link_libraries()` call.
-This call combines the `ddsc` lib, the datatype helper lib and the application code lib.
+This call combines the `ddsc` lib, the datatype helper lib, and the application code lib.

 Note that CMake will try to find the `CycloneDDS` CMake package in the default location, two levels above the current source directory.
 Every path and dependencies will be automatically set.
-CMake will look in the default locations for the code Cyclone DDSpackage.
+CMake will look in the default locations for the code Cyclone DDS package.

 #### 2.2.1 Building the Hello World!
 Example